Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 # Manage connections

 Establish connections via drivers to connect your EDIFACT message receivers with the *Actindo Core1 Platform*.
 The drivers represent a specific method to transfer the data.
-In the following, the general settings to create, edit, enable and disable connections are described.
-For certain connection drivers, you may have to set up specific configurations.
+In the following, the general settings to create, edit, enable, and disable connections for EDIFACT messages are described.

 ## Create connection